 The ELDT final rule has been suspended for 2 years for all interested parties to get their ducks in a row.
 So in my estimation that gives United Parcel Service 2 more years and by that time all of the feeder on-road sup's will have that experience required to train.Ruh-Roh

 FMCSA rejects UPS driver training exemption request - FreightWaves

 The agency explained that requiring a driver training instructor to hold a commercial driver’s license and have either two years of experience driving a truck of the same or higher class, or two years’ experience as a behind-the-wheel instructor, is necessary to establish minimum qualification standards.

-Yeah, it makes sense to me.
+We had a mentor program at our hub and I was one of the first mentors and really enjoyed it. when a new feeder driver got into an accident they would go on ride alongs first with an ORS and then with two feeder mentors.Yeah, it makes sense to me.
 A guy goes to Chicago for a couple of weeks, then comes back an expert and tells guys who have been driving half their lives that they don't know what they are doing.
 Any feeder driver knows that you run into a whole lot of scenarios on the road that you only learn by being on said road.
 That's how you learn to solve problems that come up.